TPAStream/stream-connect-js-sdk/sdk-hook/docs/README.md

 * All functions return the classes state property.

 ### Flow
-The streamConnect SDK is designed to follow the following steps: choosePayer --> enterCredentials --> realTimeVerification --> finishEasyEnroll
+The streamConnect SDK is designed to follow the following steps: select-enroll-process ->  fix-credentials / choosePayer --> enterCredentials --> realTimeVerification --> finishEasyEnroll

 The following steps will be described below as well as all of the functions provided by the StreamConnect class and how to implement them.

-### choosePayer (step3)
+### select-enroll-process (step1)

-During the first step an implementor should focus on initing the StreamConnect class filling out the config as show above.
-After initing the sdk an implementor should be concerned with letting the user choose a payer.
-The following functions are part of this flow:
 * getStreamConnectInitAsync
+* beginAddNewCredentials
-* getStreamConnectPayerAsync
+* beginFixCredentials

 **getStreamConnectInitAsync**
 * This should be the first call you make within the implementation of streamConnect